Twitter Reacts With Rage To Anthony Bourdain 'Murder' Conspiracy Theory Pushed Instantly By Alex Jones

 Presumably, by “do a Kanye West” Jones meant that Bourdain was planning to announce his support for Donald Trump.
 In April, star hip hop performer West announced his “love” for Trump and referred to Trump as “my brother,” saying, “we are both dragon energy,” according to a message on his Twitter feed.

 Jones himself is an outspoken supporter of Trump, and Trump has adopted his conspiratorial thinking to such an extent that the New York Times editorial board called Trump’s term so far “The Alex Jones Presidency.”
-Just last month, as The Inquisitr reported, Jones praised Trump for, Jones claimed, secretly fighting intelligent computers that want to kill all humans.
+Just last month, as the Inquisitr reported, Jones praised Trump for, Jones claimed, secretly fighting intelligent computers that want to kill all humans.

 Jones also claimed on Twitter that Bourdain “was planning to go public against the deep state.”

-Twitter users reacted with rage and dismay as soon as word of the unsubstantiated conspiracy theory by Jones — who has also long claimed that the 2012 Sandy Hook school massacre was a hoax, and is now being sued by families of the victims, according to The New York Times — was spread online.
+Twitter users reacted with rage and dismay as soon as word of the unsubstantiated conspiracy theory by Jones was spread online.
+Jones has also long claimed that the 2012 Sandy Hook school massacre was a hoax, and is now being sued by families of the victims, according to the New York Times.

 We lost Bourdain but we still have Alex Jones.
 This year sucks.